 - Downtimes of production assets are not acceptable anymore.
 Failures of components should not disturb the whole system

-The Digital Transformation is happening at full speed.
-And it leaves no industry untouched.
-So is the manufacturing industry.
+Digital transformation is taking place at full speed and leaves no industry untouched.
+This also applies to the manufacturing industry.

-The way to Industrie 4.0 is long.
-So many facets have to be considered.
-First of all it starts with the goal, each production manager is chasing.
+But the way to Industrie 4.0 is long and many facets have to be considered.
+First it starts with the goal, each production manager is chasing.

-This article will – last but not least – cover resilience and which role it plays on the way to Industrie 4.0.
+Finally yet importantly this article will – cover resilience and which role it plays on the way to Industrie 4.0.

 Resilience is a term many different areas use.
 This article will use a generic definition and apply it to our field of interest – manufacturing.
-Furthermore the main focus lays on software and networking.
-Certainly other technological, processual and organizational aspects need to be considered for a full picture.
+Furthermore, the focus lays on software and networking.
+Certainly, other technological, processual and organizational aspects need to be considered as well for a comprehensive picture.